-A. Defendants' Servicing Misconduct
+A. Defendant's Servicing Misconduct

-- 47. Defendants service or previously serviced home mortgage loans secured by residential properties owned by individual citizens of the Plaintiff States, and of the United States. - 48.
-Defendants, themselves or through their subsidiaries, engaged in trade or commerce in each of the Plaintiff States and are subject to the consumer protection laws of the States.
-Under the States' consumer protection laws, Defendants are prohibited from engaging in unfair or deceptive practices with respect to consumers. - 49.
-As mortgage servicers, Defendants regularly conducted or managed loss mitigation and foreclosure of single family residences on behalf of the entities that hold the loans and mortgages and that hired Defendants as servicers.
+45. Defendant services home mortgage loans secured by residential properties owned by individual citizens of the Plaintiff States, and of the United States.

+46. Defendant engaged in trade or commerce in each of the Plaintiff States and is subject to the consumer protection laws of the Plaintiff States.

+47. Under the Plaintiff States' consumer protection laws, Defendant is prohibited from engaging in unfair or deceptive practices with respect to consumers.

+48. As mortgage servicers, Defendant regularly conducted or managed loss mitigation and foreclosure of single family residences on behalf of entities that hold the mortgage loans and that hired Defendant as a servicer.

-- 50. Pursuant to HUD regulations and FHA guidance, FHA-approved mortgage lenders and their servicers are required to engage in loss mitigation efforts to avoid the foreclosure of HUD-insured single family residential mortgages.
+49. Pursuant to HUD regulations and FHA guidance, FHA-approved mortgage lenders and their servicers are required to engage in loss-mitigation efforts to avoid the foreclosure of HUD-insured single family residential mortgages.
 E.g., 24 C.F.R. § 203.500 et seq.; Mortgagee Letter 2008-07 ("Treble Damages for Failure to Engage in Loss Mitigation") (Sept.
 26, 2008); Mortgagee Letter 1996-25 ("Existing Alternatives to Foreclosure -- Loss Mitigation") (May 8, 1996).
-Thus, when acting as a servicer, Defendants were required to refrain from foreclosing on any FHA insured mortgage where a default could be addressed by modifying the terms of the mortgage or other less-costly alternatives to foreclosure were available. - 51.
-Under the Treasury's various rescue and stimulus programs, HBUS, in its capacity as servicer of single family residential mortgage loans owned by government sponsored entities ("GSEs"), received monetary incentives from the Federal government in exchange for modifying defaulting borrowers' single family residential GSE mortgages.
-See, e.g., Making Home Affordable Handbook v.1.0, ch.
+Thus, when acting as a servicer, Defendant was required to refrain from foreclosing on any FHA insured mortgage where a default could be addressed by modifying the terms of the mortgage or other less-costly alternatives to foreclosure were available.

+50. Under the Treasury's various rescue and stimulus programs, Defendant received monetary incentives from the Federal government in exchange for the commitment to make efforts to modify defaulting borrowers' single family residential mortgages.
+See, e.g., Making

+Home Affordable Handbook v.1.0, ch.
 13 ("Incentive Compensation") (Aug.
 19, 2010).
-Under the programs, HBUS agreed to fulfill requirements set forth in GSE program guidelines and servicer participation agreements. - 52.
-Under FHA regulations and guidance and HAMP and other MHA servicer participation agreements, HBUS was obligated to follow specific requirements in the foreclosure of single family residential mortgages that are FHA insured, or where the servicer conducting the foreclosure is an MHA participant. - 53.
-As described below, in the course of their servicing of mortgage loans,
+Under the programs, Defendant agreed to fulfill requirements set forth in program guidelines and servicer participation agreements.

+51. Under FHA regulations and guidance and HAMP and other MHA servicer participation agreements, Defendant was obligated to follow specific requirements in the foreclosure of single family residential mortgages that are FHA insured, or where the servicer conducting the foreclosure is an MHA participant.
-Defendants engaged in a pattern of unfair and deceptive acts and practices in violation of the

-States' consumer protection laws, and violated federal laws, program requirements, and contractual requirements governing loan servicing.
+52. As described below, in the course of their servicing of mortgage loans, Defendant engaged in a pattern of unfair and deceptive acts and practices in violation of the CFPA and the Plaintiff States' consumer protection laws, and violated federal laws, program requirements, and contractual requirements governing loan servicing.

-1. Defendants' Servicing Processes
+1. Defendant's Servicing Processes

-- 54. In the course of their conduct, management and oversight of loan servicing in the United States and in the Plaintiff States, Defendants engaged in the following acts and practices: - a. failing to timely and accurately apply payments made by borrowers and failing to maintain accurate account statements; - b. charging unauthorized fees for default-related services; - c. imposing force-placed insurance when Defendants knew or should have known that borrowers already had adequate coverage; and - d. providing false or misleading information in response to borrower complaints.
+53. In the course of their conduct, management, and oversight of loan servicing in the United States, and in the Plaintiff States, Defendant engaged in a pattern of unfair and deceptive acts and practices, including:

+- a. failing to timely and accurately apply payments made by borrowers and failing to maintain accurate account statements; - b. charging unauthorized fees for default-related services; - c. imposing force-placed insurance when Defendant knew or should have known that borrowers already had adequate coverage; and - d. providing false or misleading information in response to borrower complaints.

-2. Defendants' Loan Modification and Loss Mitigation Processes
+2. Defendant's Loan Modification and Loss Mitigation Processes